esther2093/IOD-Capstone-Project/README.md

 path.join(__dirname, "../front-end/dist/index.html")

-npm run distant //will run local distant and front-end build together
+npm run distant //will run local distant and front-end build together open http://localhost:8000 in your browser
 ```

 #### Deployed through AWS
 This application has already been deployed on to AWS and can be accessed below:

-The back-end is on the AWS RDS - parcelmedatabaseaws.cyb2gf8xvhsu.ap-southeast-2.rds.amazonaws.com
+The database is on the AWS RDS - parcelmedatabaseaws.cyb2gf8xvhsu.ap-southeast-2.rds.amazonaws.com

-The back-end is on the AWS EC2 - http://ec2-3-27-154-151.ap-southeast-2.compute.amazonaws.com
+The UI is on the AWS EC2 - http://ec2-3-27-154-151.ap-southeast-2.compute.amazonaws.com

+You can create your own AWS RDS and EC2 to deploy

 ## Contributers
 My IOD teachers - Jo, Gareth and Chris helped to troubleshoot, fix errors and give me direction with the application